marcustyphoon/marcustyphoon/README.md

 - [x] ask about tweaks settings cleanup, and settings for non-working-on-new-dash features in general
 - [x] ~~ask about and/or~~ publish cssmap tools *as a Gist*
-- [ ] potentially look at "shorten posts"
+- [x] ~~potentially look at "shorten posts"~~ yay becca is doing it thank god

 Not technically XKit

-- [ ] maybe try out a "hide posts" extension for xkit-rewritten
+- [ ] maybe try out a private "hide posts" extension for xkit-rewritten

 Not XKit related